walkeknow/would-you-rather-game/README.md

 # Would You Rather?
-Project

-A platform for playing the "Would You Rather?" game
+An app built with React.js and Redux for playing the _Would You Rather?_ game with polls on user-generated topics

 ## Features